yoosuf/Messenger/README.md

 ![Alt Messages Database Design](https://github.com/yoosuf/Messenger/blob/master/Messenger.png)

 ## Startup? want to build an app?
-If you have a query about building an app or an API for your Mobile application, please consult at mayoosuf@gmail.com or visit [Helmlogic](http://helmlogic.com "Helmlogic")
+If you have a query about building an app or an API for your Mobile application, please consult at mayoosuf@gmail.com or visit [Finetick](http://finetick.com "Finetick")